wongjiahau/Pineapple/specification/FunctionPiping.md

     .y: Number

 @function
-euclideanDistanceBetween a:Point and y:Point -> Number
+euclideanDistanceBetween a:Point and b:Point -> Number
     -> [a.x - b.x , a.y - b.y]
     >> for x in _ take x^2
     >> sum _